nitindermohan/oak-new-docs/content/docs/manuals/app-catalog/nginx-server.md

 To test out the balancing capabilities of Oakestra, we can deploy a simple Nginx server and a client that sends requests to a Round-Robin balanced semantic IP assigned to the server.
 When scaling up the Nginx service, the client requests will automatically be balanced across the service's instances.

+{{< callout context="note" title="OAK CLI" icon="outline/rocket">}}

+In this guide we'll use the Oakestra CLI tool to interact with the Oakestra platform.
+To find out more about the CLI tool, please refer to the CLI section of the manuals.

+ {{< /callout >}}

 #### SLA Template

 For this example, we create a service named `curlv4` using a `curlimages/curl:7.82.0` docker image.
 This service performs a curl request to an Okestra semantic IP address of our choice (`10.30.55.55`), then fails.
 After failure, Oakestra will re-deploy the instance indefinitely.